build-on-aws/content/tutorials/instrumenting-java-apps-using-opentelemetry/index.md

 Now that you have learned how to use the OpenTelemetry SDK to create custom spans, let's see how to do the same for metrics.
 The ability to create your own metrics is important because sometimes you need to provide insight about certain aspects of the code that are tricky to monitor.
 In this section, you will change the code of the microservice to create and update two metrics: one that will count every time the microservice is executed, and another one to monitor the amount of memory the JVM is consuming.

-Go back to the Java class `HelloAppControlller.java` that contains the code of the microservice.
+1. Edit the Java class `HelloAppController.java`.

 Change its code to the following version:

 ```java
 package tutorial.buildon.aws.o11y;